 Independent Living Skills Groups

 LIFE Skills Foundation facilitates two weekly independent living (IL) skills groups for teens and young adults in Durham.
-The next nine-week class will begin in August 2017 - the exact date to be announced soon.
+The next class will begin on September 21 and end on December 7.
+Participants ages 19-24 meet from 3:30-5:00 Thursdays and ages 15-18 meet from 5:00-6:00 on Thursdays.
 The IL groups cover topics ranging from resumes and employment, education, housing, health and wellness, substance use, relationships and communication, and budgeting.
 The IL groups are open to Carolina Outreach and LIFE Skills clients, as well as youth in the community.
 We partner with community organizations who are frequent guest speakers to the groups, including the Durham County Department of Health, Planned Parenthood, The Southern Coalition for Social Justice, Legal Aid, Durham County Department of Social Services, Alliance Behavioral Healthcare, and Achievement Academy.
 Dinner is provided at each group, along with Go Durham bus passes, snacks, and two gift card drawings.

 LIFE Skills Foundation operates a small housing program, primarily consisting of six two-bedroom apartments located in central Durham.
 The transitional housing program is geared toward youth who have aged out of the DSS Foster Care system and who are homeless or at risk of homelessness.
 LIFE Skills housing provides a safe and secure, hands-on opportunity for young adults to learn and practice independent living skills, and to eventually transition into their own stable housing.
 Youth in the transitional housing program are either in an educational program or employed at least 30 hours per week.
 They meet with LIFE Skills staff weekly to work on their personal goals, and also contribute 30% of their income toward a savings account.
 Practicing day-to-day skills, such as cooking, grocery shopping, living with a roommate, budgeting, and household management are crucial components of the Transitional Housing Program.
 Because space is limited, we are only able to accept referrals from a small number of community partners.
 The transitional housing program focuses on youth 18 and older who have aged out of the DSS Foster Care system and who are homeless or at risk of homelessness.